A Complete Review of The Andaman, Langkawi

-Unfortunately, The Andaman is currently out of commission due to a very serious fire that has destroyed the main wing of the property.
-However, I am keeping The Andaman on this list for now in the hopes it will be fixed.
+UPDATE: Unfortunately, The Andaman is currently out of commission due to a very serious fire that has destroyed the main wing of the property.
+The hotel is currently slated to reopen in the second half of 2023.

 I’m usually quite fussy when it comes to accommodation.
 When I know something is basic I can take it in my stride, but when I know a property is meant to be super luxurious, it can be hard not to have really high expectations.

 Recently, I stayed in a resort that far outperformed all my expectations.

 Nestled in a pristine bay in one of the quietest parts of Langkawi is The Andaman, a Luxury Collection resort.
 And I have to say, it really did take my breath away.

 So if you’re here because you’re looking for a luxurious, great value, friendly, family-friendly resort, settle in for my complete Andaman Langkawi review.